rossrobino/drab/apps/docs/src/pages/frameworks.md

 # How to use Custom Elements with a Framework

 drab can be utilized in [any framework that supports custom elements](https://custom-elements-everywhere.com/).

+## TypeScript support

+If you are using TypeScript, drab includes types for each attribute of each element so you can get autocomplete and type safety just like you would from a framework component.
+Add a `d.ts` file within your `tsconfig.include` paths to extend the types of your framework's intrinsic elements (examples below).

+## Server rendering
-If you are using a server-side rendering (SSR) framework, you will need to ensure the element's code only runs on the client.

-Here are a few examples on how to do this in popular JavaScript frameworks with functions like `onMount` or `useEffect`.
-If you aren't using a SSR framework, you can omit these wrappers since the code will only run on the client.
+drab is built to be compatible with server-side rendering (SSR).
+If you are using SSR, you will need to ensure the element's code only runs on the client.
+Below are examples on how to do this in popular JavaScript frameworks with functions like `onMount` or `useEffect`.
+If you aren't using SSR, you can omit these wrappers since the code will only run on the client.

-If you are using TypeScript, you can add a `d.ts` file within your `tsconfig.include` paths to extend the types of your framework's intrinsic elements to get autocomplete for attributes.
+## Examples

 _\*If you see a better way to write any of these examples or a framework that is missing, please [create an issue or pull request](https://github.com/rossrobino/drab/issues)!_

-## Astro
+### Astro

 ```astro
 ---